 Step 3: Kneading

-There are a lot of recipes out there for breads that don’t require any kneading.
-And it’s true, good breads can be made without any real kneading.
-That said, kneading does often greatly improve the structure of bread.
-One of the main reasons being gluten development.
+There are a lot of recipes out there for breads that don’t require any kneading (what about using a LoafNest?).
+And it’s true, good breads can be made without any real kneading, although they do tend to require more time and patience.
+Kneading helps the formation of a light and airy bread.
+Its main role here is gluten development, gluten are proteins in flour.
 Kneading stretches the gluten and connects the various gluten molecules with one another.
+This creates a gluten network

 Kneading also introduces air into the dough.
 These air bubbles are essential for creating an airy bread.
 Even though yeast will produce gas during rising, it has been found that no new air bubbles are necessarily formed during rising.
 Instead, existing air bubbles tend to grow.
 Therefore, creating these air pockets during kneading is vital.
 It’s these air pockets that allow bread to become fluffy.